curiousconcept/curiousmd/README.md

 # CuriousMD

-A local Markdown viewer and editor for the desktop.
+A local python Markdown viewer and editor for the desktop.
 Spins up a loopback HTTP server, opens your browser, and lets you browse, open, read, and edit `.md` files — no external dependencies.

 ---